ni/nimi-python/docs/niscope/class.rst

         +-----------------------+

         .. note:: the input impedance of the channel(s) to convey the CableSense signal must be set to 50 ohms.

-        .. note:: One or more of the referenced methods are not in the Python API for this driver.

         The following table lists the characteristics of this property.